-Helena Adler, a valued contributor to the Sustaining Memories Program, passed away in August 2014.
+Helena Adler, a valued contributor to Sustaining Memories, passed away in August 2014.
 Although Helena was quite ill in the year preceding her participation in the program, she managed to complete a lengthy manuscript, and she was extremely happy that she was able to attend our closing program ceremonies earlier in the year.

-As a writing partner in the Sustaining Memories Project, I dedicated my work to my husband’s family members, those who survived and those who perished.
+As a writing partner for Sustaining Memories, I dedicated my work to my husband’s family members, those who survived and those who perished.
 I felt it was my duty to transcribe the oral stories I heard as survivors told me of what they lived through.
 Trying to put it all into words was difficult for the survivors, a near-impossible task that I knew would otherwise never be complete, and I was humbled and honoured to be a writing partner in this project.
 Thank you to the Azrieli Foundation for providing me with this opportunity.

 Inspired to overcome any adversity.

-I was honoured and privileged to have been selected as a writing partner with the Surviving Memories Project.
+I was honoured and privileged to have been a writing partner with Sustaining Memories.
 The strength and resilience of the Holocaust survivors with whom I worked had a profound effect.
 Their memories were disturbing and moving.
 I gained a new appreciation of the power of faith, the motivation of hope and the importance of family.
 In the words of one of the survivors, this was my mitzvah.